sirigowda/Sentiment-Analysis/README.md

 #### EXTRACT TWEETS

-Extract tweets folder contains the StreamTweets.py file using which we can extract tweets from Twitter's Streaming API.
+Extract tweets folder contains the StreamTweets.py file using which tweets can be extracted from Twitter's Streaming API.
 StreamTweets.py uses **tweepy**, a Python library to access Twitter, which must be downloaded.
 The pip command to install it is `pip install tweepy`

 Tweets are extracted based on specified keywords, which can be added in the properties.py file in the same folder.
 A user account must be created on Twitter as well, so as to obtain access_token, access_token_secret, consumer_key and consumer_secret which must be set in the properties file.